 We've talked elsewhere about some of the components I mentioned, namely editorial calendars, style guides, and process charts.
-In this post, I'm going to focus on another component that we always include in a plan, which is an overview of communication objectives.
+In this post, I'm going to focus on another component that we always include in a plan, which is an overview of communications objectives.

-On its face, this sounds simple enough—your communication objectives should explain the goals of your communication.
+On its face, this sounds simple enough—your communications objectives should explain the goals of your communication.
 Why does your organization put out there whatever it puts out there?
 What drives the communication?
 What do you want the end result of the communication to be?

 But the challenge is to make the objectives specific and descriptive enough to be useful.
 If you're a business trying to reach potential new clients, whom are you targeting, and why?
 If you're a nonprofit looking to expand community partnerships and volunteerism, what specific needs will these partnerships and volunteers fill?

-It's worth it to spend the time to create a detailed landscape of your communication objectives, especially as part of a larger strategic plan.
+It's worth it to spend the time to create a detailed landscape of your communications objectives, especially as part of a larger strategic plan.
 Honing in on specific objectives (which should entail specific target audiences and desired outcomes) means that you're more likely to be able to realize those objectives than you are if those objectives remain nebulous.

 Specifically articulated objectives translate seamlessly to direct action.

 For example, increasing awareness about your organization's mission is a valuable and important objective for any nonprofit.
-But increasing awareness can look a million different ways, which renders it almost meaningless, rather than clarifying—and paralyzing, rather than galvanizing.
+But increasing awareness can look a million different ways, which renders it almost meaningless (rather than clarifying) and paralyzing (rather than galvanizing).
 But increasing awareness among key state legislators who could serve as potential advocates for a specific aspect of your organization's mission?
 That entails clear action that makes it a million times easier to realize.

 English PhD, former arts administrator, obsessive cook, native East Coaster, and mom to two rabblerousers.